grayson.mullen@ubc.ca

 Education

 I studied the effect of virtual reality on time perception for an undergraduate project and for my master’s thesis.
-Currently, I’m starting a new eye-tracking study on how the cognitive experience of reading fiction may be influenced by the author’s particular writing style.
-That study will investigate whether the stylistic choices of successful authors enhance the experience of reading their stories in certain ways (e.g., absorption, enjoyment, emotional arousal) at some expense (reduced comprehension/accessibility).
-Later in my program, I hope to continue studying the cognitive effects of textual, visual, and interactive media, as well as human factors in driving.
+For my PhD, I’m focusing on eye-tracking studies related to reading fiction and watching movies.
+One ongoing experiment is investigating whether the stylistic choices of successful authors enhance the experience of reading their stories in certain ways (e.g., absorption, enjoyment, emotional arousal) at some expense (reduced comprehension/accessibility).
+I’m also planning a study on how eye movement patterns while watching a movie may be related to the viewer’s subjective appraisal of the movie.
+Outside of my focus on cognitive media studies, I’m interested in driving simulator research.

 Research Interests